-We use many of the tools in this section to double-check our own servers (in addition to our own monitoring tools).
+We use many of the tools in this section to independently check sites on our own servers (in addition to our own monitoring tools).

 WebPageTest shows extremely detailed performance characteristics of your site.
 (After viewing the results, you might be interested in our pages explaining how to increase browser caching and enable compression.)
 The Pingdom Website Speed Test and GTmetrix test are similar.